What we know about the University of Idaho stabbings

 Pennsylvania State Police worked with the FBI to arrest Kohberger in Albrightsville, Pa.
 A Monroe County judge ordered Kohberger's extradition to Idaho on a warrant for first-degree murder after a hearing set for Tuesday.
 He is currently being held without bail.

-The suspect is a graduate student at Washington State University's Pullman campus, where he keeps an apartment residence, police said.
-He had been pursuing a doctorate in criminal justice, online records show, although the page on the university's website listing Kohberger as a graduate student has been removed.
+The suspect is a graduate student at Washington State University's Pullman campus, where he keeps an apartment residence and office.
+He completed his first semester as a Ph.D student in the university's criminal justice program earlier this month, the university said in a statement.
 WSU's Pullman campus is located less than 10 miles from that of University of Idaho in Moscow.

+The school's police department assisted Idaho law enforcement officials in the execution of search warrants at the suspect's apartment and office on Friday morning, WSU said.

+"On behalf of the WSU Pullman community, I want to offer my sincere thanks to all of the law enforcement agencies that have been working tirelessly to solve this crime," said Elizabeth Chilton, chancellor of the WSU Pullman campus.
+"This horrific act has shaken everyone in the Palouse region."

 A person with the same name also is shown as having received a master's degree in criminal justice from DeSales University this year, online records show.